TryItOnline/cixl/README.md

 ```

 ### Traits
 Traits are abstract types that may be used to simplify type checking and/or function dispatch.
-Besides the standard offering; 'A', 'Num', 'Opt' and 'Rec'; new traits may be defined using the ```trait:``` macro.
+Besides the standard offering; 'A', 'Cmp', 'Num', 'Opt' and 'Rec'; new traits may be defined using the ```trait:``` macro.
 Trait definitions may appear anywhere in the code, but they are all defined in order of appearance during compilation.

 ```
    |